SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-aws_cloud_connectivity_through_wifi_and_ble_gateway_soc/readme.md

 - This example requires the SiWx91x device to be provisioned on AWS for which you will need the device certificate and the private key.
 For brief provisioning instructions, see [AWS IoT Setup](#create-an-aws-thing) section.

-- Ensure the SiWx91x module is loaded with the latest firmware following the [SiWx91x Firmware Update](https://docs.silabs.com/wiseconnect/3.0.9/wiseconnect-getting-started/getting-started-with-soc-mode) section in the respective Getting started with SiWx91x*** guides.
+- Ensure the SiWx91x module is loaded with the latest firmware following the [SiWx91x Firmware Update](https://docs.silabs.com/wiseconnect/3.0.9/wiseconnect-getting-started/getting-started-with-soc-mode) section.

 ## **4. Project Creation**